odennav/icinga-monitoring-alerting-system/README.md

 Also note Icinga collects and sends data from and to many existing DevOps tools, enabling you to create a tailored monitoring solution that perfectly fits your needs.

-The objective of this project is to monitor the availability of the cellusys machines(central-servers and message-processors) in this guide.
+The objective of this project is to monitor the availability of the cellusys machines(message-processors) in this guide.

 # Getting Started